libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 .# Abstract

-This document describes textual presentation format of EDNS option.
+This document describes textual and JSON representation format of EDNS option.
+It also modifies the escaping rules of JSON representation of DNS messages, previously defined in [@!RFC8427].

 {mainmatter}